 Full list of Paul Cappitelli results

 4 things every newly promoted law enforcement leader should know–

-Foundational knowledge, coupled with solid ethical guidance, is always the path to success
+The blend of foundational knowledge, coupled with solid ethical guidance, is always the path to success...

 4 critical elements of professional growth and development in corrections–